safwanksd/chronocraft-ecommerce/README.md

 ---

-## ☁️ Deployment & DevOps on AWS
+## ☁️ Deployment & DevOps

+This project showcases skills in both traditional cloud deployment and modern containerization practices, demonstrating a clear progression of my skills.

+#### **1. Original Deployment on AWS**
-I deployed ChronoCraft live on an AWS EC2 instance, handling every step from scratch with a production-ready mindset:
+I initially deployed ChronoCraft live on an AWS EC2 instance, handling every step from scratch to create a production-ready environment:

-* **EC2 Setup:** Provisioned an Ubuntu 22.04 LTS instance in the `ap-south-1` (Mumbai) region for optimal performance.
+* **EC2 Setup:** Provisioned an Ubuntu 22.04 LTS instance.
-* **Nginx Configuration:** Set up Nginx as a high-performance reverse proxy, ensuring secure HTTPS traffic and efficient request routing to the Node.js application.
+* **Nginx Configuration:** Set up Nginx as a high-performance reverse proxy.
-* **Process Management:** Used **PM2** to manage the Node.js runtime, enabling auto-restarts, process monitoring, and high availability.
+* **Process Management:** Used **PM2** to manage the Node.js runtime for high availability.
-* **Security & Optimization:** Secured the server with AWS Security Groups, integrated Cloudinary for asset optimization, and implemented backup snapshots.
+* **Security & Optimization:** Secured the server with AWS Security Groups and integrated Cloudinary for asset optimization.

+#### **2. Local Development with Docker**
+To create a consistent and reproducible development environment, the entire application has since been containerized:

+* A `Dockerfile` provides the blueprint to build a clean, efficient image of the Node.js application.
+* A `docker-compose.yml` file defines the entire application stack, including the application service and a MongoDB database service, connected on a private network.

 ---